ditesh/node-poplib/README.md

 You have two installation options:

-0. Via npm: `npm install node-pop3-client`
+0. Via npm: `npm install poplib`

 1. Download the source and install it yourself

 ## Usage

-node-pop3-client is event based.
+node-poplib is event based.
 It is best to illustrate via examples:

 Here we initialize the client (for plain text transmission):